Al Capone, Prohibition, and the St. Valentine's Massacre

 Inquiry lesson analyzing primary sources to understand the effects of prohibition on America.
 Students view political cartoons, a report from a medical doctor, labor union leaders, and more to understand why people supported and opposed prohibition before making a catchy slogan to repeal or support prohibition in this 1920s lesson plan.

-Skill Development: Analyze primary sources: visual and text, creative writing, making conclusions.
+Analyze primary sources: visual and text, creative writing, and making conclusions.